dougeby/IntuneDocs/intune/kiosk-settings.md

 #### Single full-screen app kiosks
 Enter the following settings:

 - **Universal Windows Platform (UWP) app identifier**: Enter the **Application user model ID (AUMID)** of the kiosk app.
-Or select an existing managed app you added using [Mobile Apps](apps-add.md).
+Or select an existing managed app you added using [Client Apps](apps-add.md).

     See [Find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) to get the ID.

-- **User account type**: Select **Local user account** to enter the local (to the device) user account, or a Microsoft Account (MSA) account log in associated with the kiosk app. **Autologon** user account types aren't supported on Windows Holographic for Business.
+- **User logon type**: Select **Local user accounts** to enter the local (to the device) user account, or a Microsoft Account (MSA) account associated with the kiosk app. **Autologon** user account types aren't supported on Windows Holographic for Business.

 #### Multi-app kiosks
 Apps in this mode are available on the start menu.
 These apps are the only apps the user can open.

 Enter the following settings:

-- **Add managed apps**: Select an existing managed app you added using [Client Apps in Intune](apps-add.md).
+- **Add managed apps**: Select an existing managed app you added using [Client Apps](apps-add.md).
-- **Add app by AUMID**: Enter the [app's AUMID](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) (UWP apps).
+- **Add by AUMID**: Enter the [app's AUMID](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) (UWP apps).
-- **Start menu layout**: Enter an XML file that describes how the apps appear on the start menu, including the order of the apps.
+- **Use alternative Start layout**: Enter an XML file that describes how the apps appear on the start menu, including the order of the apps.
 [Customize and export start layout](https://docs.microsoft.com/hololens/hololens-kiosk#start-layout-for-hololens) provides some guidance, and includes a specific XML file for Windows Holographic for Business devices.
 - **User account type**: Add one or more user accounts that can use the apps you add.
 The supported options include:
   - **HoloLens visitor**: The visitor account is a guest account that doesn't require any user credentials or authentication, as described in [shared PC mode concepts](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc#shared-pc-mode-concepts).
-  - **Azure AD users**: Requires user credentials to sign in to the device.
+  - **Azure AD user or group (Windows 10, version 1803 and later**: Requires user credentials to sign in to the device.
 Use the `domain\user@tenant.com` format.
-  - **Local User Accounts**: Requires user credentials to sign in to the device.
+  - **Local user accounts**: **Add** the local (to the device) user account.
+The account you enter is used to sign in to the kiosk.

 When the account signs in, only the apps defined in the configuration are available.